[Disclosure: This website is fully written and produced by an XXY writer.]

 In my experience, XXY is mostly a good thing, presenting some unique advantages.
-It is also true there are one or two disadvantages, however, these are born of biased medical and societal standards, and they are equally navigable as any other issue parents must deal with whilst raising a child of any chromosome type.
+It is also true there are one or two disadvantages, however, these are born of biased medical and societal standards, and they are equally navigable as any other issue parents must deal with whilst raising any child.

 Why Have Millions of Parents Chosen to Terminate Their XXY Fetuses?

 Termination is the standard medical recommendation to pregnant parents when XXY chromosomes are identified at the fetus stage, in a karyotype test.
-Yet, there is nothing inherently detrimental about having XXY chromosomes.
-XXY males can have the same strengths and attributes as XY men.
+Yet, there is nothing inherently detrimental about being built with XXY chromosomes.
+XXY men can have the same strengths and attributes as XY men.

-XXY boys and men are fully capable and intelligent human beings.
+XXY boys and men are fully capable, intelligent, athletic, and social human beings.

 Sound like bio-science-fiction?

-It does indeed, yet XXY research is most often trained on negatives of human difference.
+XXY research is most often trained on negatives of human difference.
 Subhuman is the notion medical researchers have promoted in published, peer-reviewed papers, and they repeatedly roll out such yarn in online government resources such as The Genetics Home Reference, the Human Genome Project, the National Institute of Child Health and Human Development, and medical university websites all over the world, misinforming doctors, librarians, teachers, parents, and students alike.
-The truth is, many doctors have limited or no real-world XXY experience.
+The truth is, many doctors have limited or no real-world, first-person XXY experience.